MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

 Others are combined with the Code Owner lists above.

 .. tip::
-    From UM vn13.1, a rose-stem test suite with KGO failures will produce a list of the Configuration Owners affected in the cylc-run directory for that suite.
+    From UM vn13.2, a rose-stem test suite with KGO failures will produce a list of the Configuration Owners affected in the :ref:`trac.log <traclog>`.

 Optimisation Approvals
 ----------------------